shsagir/play-area-sync/docs/cloudflare.md

 ## Integrating CloudFlare with fortrabbit

 There is no technical connection between CloudFlare and fortrabbit.
-You basically configure CloudFlare with your [external domain](/domains).
+CloudFlare will be in between of your DNS provider and fortrabbit.

+### Setup CloudFlare in addition to a working connection

+Here is how to combine CloudFlare with your domain provider and fortrabbit.
+In the following example you first register your domain with your domain provider and point it to fortrabbit using our standard settings.
+Then CloudFlare will

+1. Have your domain registered with a domain provider.
+2. Route the domain using our instructions (CNAME for www + IP for naked).
+3. Set up the domain with CloudFlare.
+There you'll be asked you to set their name servers.
+Set the CloudFlare NS with your domain provider.
+4. Done

-Many fortrabbit clients are using CloudFlare to get SSL (https) for their own custom domain without the need to book and setup the [HTTPS custom](/https-custom-pro) Component.
+Many fortrabbit clients have used CloudFlare to get SSL (https) for their own custom domain without the need to book and setup the [HTTPS custom](/https-custom-pro) Component.
+Mind that fortrabbit (now) also offers free SSL certificates via Let's Encrypt on it's own.

-CloudFlare also offers CNAME Flattening for naked domains.
+Still, CloudFlare offers enhanced dDos protection and CDN functionality.
+And it also offers CNAME Flattening for naked domains.
 This way you can use your non-www-domain directly with fortrabbit.

 ## Prevent direct access